 This makes Cancer an effective operator.
 Mercury in Cancer will know exactly what to say to advance their cause but will do so quietly.
 That’s not to say that they won’t be capable of an emotionally barbed comment from time to time.
 The Moon in its own sign will intuit the most effective way of securing a deal, particularly if that deal enables the person with this placement to reinforce their shell.
 A secure home base is of primary importance when you have an emphasis on this sign in your natal chart.

-Many of you reading this may not have a planet in Cancer, but you will all have Cancer in your natal chart and some of you will have a house cusp in that sign.
+Many of you reading this may not have a planet in Cancer, but you will have Cancer present in your natal chart; some of you will have a house cusp in that sign.
 In any house with Cancer on the cusp, you will tend to be private, defensive or attached to the affairs of the house.
 On the cusp of the fourth house, with its synergies between the Moon and this sign, the effect will be rather pronounced.

 Home, homeland and family matters will be of great concern to you, and you may have a pronounced maternal (or parental) attitude.
 Parents and parenting may also be a big issue in your life.
 You may guard your privacy more than most people.
 In the ninth house, you may study Cancer related subjects at college, such as nursing, agriculture, horticulture or real estate.